dasteihn/minifftw/README.md

 ### MPI Usage

-Once the MPI wrapper is build for your target, there are only a few things to keep in mind, which mostly do have to do with MPI itself, not the wrapper.
+Once the MPI wrapper is build for your target, there are only a few things to keep in mind, which mostly have to do with MPI itself, not the wrapper.

 #### No Problems